My Child is Struggling in School

 My child has a learning difference

-Quite often students with language based learning differences struggle with dysgraphia (difficulty with printing), speech delays and pronunciation, as well as auditory processing disorders.
-Our multisensory approach can improve these struggles
+Quite often students with language based learning differences struggle with dysgraphia (difficulty with printing and/or written expression), speech delays and pronunciation, as well as auditory processing disorders.
+Our multisensory approach can improve these struggles.

 Our tutoring program is a multisensory approach.
 It was developed by Dr. Samuel T. Orton, a neurologist, and his associate June L. Orton.
 Dr. Samuel T. Orton’s work is widely considered to be the most effective way to treat learning differences relating to reading and understanding text.